monk-io/docs/docs/welcome.md

 # Welcome to Monk

-Welcome to [Monk](https://monk.io), the stack orchestration platform.
+Welcome to [Monk](https://monk.io), a new stack orchestration platform.

 Monk lets you compose, deploy, and manage your entire stack, on your own infrastructure, with nearly zero DevOps overhead.